Data assimilation in the low noise regime with application to the Kuroshio: Importance sampling strategies

-Girsanov's Theorem (see e.g. \cite{karatzasandshreve}) tells us that, for reasonable choices of $v,$ the ratio of the probability of a path over the interval $[0,t]$ under the original dynamics to a path under the modified dynamics \eqref{Xv1} is given by
+The replacement of the underlying dynamics by a modified dynamics as in \eqref{Xv1} without statistical correction is sometimes referred to as ``nudging'' (see \cite{Stauffer:1993:TellusA}).
+To obtain unbiased statistics one much correct for this modification by computing an additional particle weight.
+Girsanov's Theorem (see e.g. \cite{karatzasandshreve}) tells us that, for reasonable choices of $v,$ the ratio of the probability of a path over the interval $[0,t]$ under the original dynamics (denoted informally by $P$) to a path under the modified dynamics \eqref{Xv1} (denoted informally by $\widehat{P}$) is given by

-Thus we can compute any expectation with respect to the original dynamics by instead computing a weighted expectation over the modified dynamics, i.e.
+Thus we can compute any expectation with respect to the original dynamics by instead computing a weighted expectation over the modified dynamics.
+Indeed, we have